 But while it is possible for people to speak more than one language,

-- Recipe: The Chocolate Balls - Take 2
+- Recipe: Homemade Chocolate - Take 1

 But the marketing of different programs make language learning seems easy, and that leads to people having high expectation.
 If a person things, that something is going to be easy and quick, but then is hard and takes a long time, the person quits.
 Simply from being discouraged.